 Talixo, which was established in Berlin in 2012, connects passengers and vehicles in a new way through a smart booking platform.
 Depending on where you are in the world, taxi and carpooling services are organized differently and their availability varies, making billing complicated, with multiple different components, Talixo makes things easier for customers by pooling taxi and car services.
 It makes booking a taxi or car service around the world as easy as it is to book a hotel or flight.
 The platform already offers last-mile mobility in 560 cities in 91 countries.
 Talixo ensures the same high standards for quality and safety around the world.
 A single system is used for booking and billing.

 Connected Signals, which was established in Oregon in the US Pacific Northwest in 2011, monitors and analyzes the red and green phases of traffic lights.
 Intelligent processing of this information enables it to optimally manage transport – from individual cars to autonomous vehicle fleets and entire cities.
 The company uses real-time transport data and artificial intelligence to network vehicles and city infrastructure.
 The result is less congestion and a lower risk of accident.
 The data made available by Connected Signals is already being used by automakers in the United States to display the length of traffic light phases in the latest models of cars.

 CleverShuttle, a German company established in 2014, offers efficient, affordable and green door-to-door mobility within city centers.
 Germany's first officially approved ridesharing service connects passengers with similar routes, for a service that costs up to 40% less than a taxi.
 A algorithm enables smart pooling and routing.
-Electric, hydrogen and hybrid vehicles are on the road in Berlin, Hamburg, Leipzig, Dresden, Frankfurt am Main, Munich and Stuttgart.
+Electric, hydrogen and hybrid vehicles are on the road in Berlin, Hamburg, Leipzig, Dresden, Frankfurt am Main, Munich, Stuttgart and Kiel.
 Environmentally friendly hybrid vehicles went into use for the first time in Hamburg on September 8, 2017.
 The ridesharing service was launched in Stuttgart on May 17, 2018, and hydrogen vehicles are used there as well.
 CleverShuttle is especially appealing to rail customers who want a convenient and eco-friendly lift to and from the station.